 In 2017, OSA students taking AP exams scored with a higher pass rate (74%) than both the California average (63.7%) and the national average (61.3%).
 On average, 25% of our students received a 5 (top score) on AP exams compared to the 15% California average.

-OSA has a 99% graduation rate with students gaining admission to 2 and/or 4-year universities including: Carnegie Mellon University, Spelman College, Columbia University, Tufts University, Wesleyan College, Middlebury College, Amherst College, New York University, Scripps College, University of California at Berkeley, The Ailey School, Barnard College, DePaul University School of Theatre, Pratt Institute, Marymount Manhattan’s BFA Acting Program, Berklee College of Music, Fashion Institute of Design and Marketing, New School University Department of Dance, California College of Art, School of the Art Institute of Chicago, California Institute of Arts and the University of Michigan School of Music, Theatre and Dance.
+OSA has a 98% graduation rate with students gaining admission to 2 and/or 4-year universities including: Carnegie Mellon University, Spelman College, Columbia University, Tufts University, Wesleyan College, Middlebury College, Amherst College, New York University, Scripps College, University of California at Berkeley, The Ailey School, Barnard College, DePaul University School of Theatre, Pratt Institute, Marymount Manhattan’s BFA Acting Program, Berklee College of Music, Fashion Institute of Design and Marketing, The New School (Parsons and Eugene Lang), Sarah Lawrence, California College of Art, School of the Art Institute of Chicago, UCLA, Rhode Island School of Design, California Institute of Arts and the University of Michigan School of Music, Theatre and Dance.

-We strive to create extraordinary student opportunities, including internships, gallery and museum exhibitions, and high-visibility performances at notable venues like the Fox Theater, Flight Deck, Freight and Salvage, and Yoshi’s. existing community partners include: Oakland Leaf, Savage Jazz Dance Company, the Arts Schools Network, Camp Reel Stories, Left Coast Ensemble, Youth Speaks, Oaktown Jazz, Oakland Youth Orchestra, Oakland Museum of California, Oakland Public Libraries, Cal Performances, and African American Shakespeare Theater.
+We strive to create extraordinary student opportunities, including internships, gallery and museum exhibitions, and high-visibility performances at notable venues like the Fox Theater, Freight and Salvage, and Yoshi’s.
+Existing community partners include: Oakland Leaf, Savage Jazz Dance Company, The Arts Schools Network, Camp Reel Stories, Left Coast Ensemble, Youth Speaks, Oaktown Jazz, Oakland Youth Orchestra, Oakland Museum of California, Oakland Public Libraries, Cal Performances, and African American Shakespeare Theater.